 • For films shot in SCOPE format the format needs to be 2048 X 858

-17. Entries must comply with a PG or G classification.
+12. Films are recommended to comply with a PG or G classification.

 Originality and copyright